 The Seven Sisters are a series of white cliffs, of the same type which are at Dover; and a stunning walking route across them, leads back to Eastbourne.

-As can be seen in this charming image of a friend of SMTJ and his dog, the walk doesn't require any special equipment, but the slopes up and down the clifftops are fairly steep.
+As can be seen in the charming image of a friend of SMTJ and his dog, the walk doesn't require any special equipment, but the slopes up and down the clifftops are fairly steep.

 At a leisurely pace it will take around two to three hours to reach Eastbourne; and there is an opportunity to take a refreshment break half way at Birling Gap; where steps also lead down to a beach.